-On a necessary lighter note: women are interested in Jo too.
-In a busy area, various women will ask to take photos every couple of minutes.
-If you are foreign-looking and mildly exotic (particularly if your hair is blonde), you can expect women in tourist sites to ask to take your photo.
-You do not have to accept.
+On a necessary lighter note: women are interested in other women visitors, too.
+If you are foreign-looking and mildly exotic (particularly if your hair is fair), you can expect women in tourist sites to ask to take your photo.
+(You do not have to accept.)

 Anyway, if you are female and in Egypt, you will be ogled.
 Do whatever you like to attenuate this (if you want to), but just expect it.

 Being ogled is one thing.
 Safety for women is a whole other thing.
 Is Egypt safe for women?
 Yes and no.